steadybit/extension-aws/README.md

 }
 ```

-> Note: API Gateway uses the `apigateway:GET`/`apigateway:PATCH` style of permissions instead of dedicated action verbs. `PATCH` is only required if you want to use the throttle attack on REST stages; otherwise, only `GET` is needed.
+> Note: API Gateway uses the `apigateway:GET`/`apigateway:PATCH` style of permissions instead of dedicated action verbs. `GET` covers discovery of both REST (v1) and HTTP (v2) APIs. `PATCH` is required if you want to use the throttle attack on either REST or HTTP stages (a single IAM action covers both API types).
+WebSocket stages are not supported by the throttle attack.

 </details>
 <details>